harryho/blog-hugo/content/projects/kube-cluster.md

 * You have a Linux machine in place.
 Physical or virtual machine doesn't mather.
-* The Linux OS is supposed to be one of folllowing distroes: the Ubuntu 16+, 18+ or CentOS 7.
+* The Linux OS is supposed to be one of following distroes: the Ubuntu 16+, 18+ or CentOS 7.
 * Internet is available on your machine

 ## Caveat

-- Use Virtual Machine to test it before runing it on physical machine
+- Use Virtual Machine to test it before running it on physical machine
 - VirtualBox or VMWare is a good option.
 - Kubernetes is supposed to run on Linux server, but it should be able to run on desktop version as well.